andrew/ultimate-awesome/README.md

 - [awesome-bolt12](https://github.com/Rsync25/awesome-bolt12) - A curated list of resources around BOLT12.
 - [awesome-web3](https://github.com/SHAKOTN/awesome-web3) - List of awesome web3 resources.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
+- [react-awesome](https://github.com/wellyal/react-awesome) - A set of links of my experience learning react on a real project.
 - [awesome-whatthefar](https://github.com/WhatTheFar/awesome-whatthefar) - 😎 Curated list of awesome WhatTheFar.
 - [awesome-laf](https://github.com/yuedanlabs/awesome-laf) - 😎 A curated list of awesome things related to Laf.
 - [ultimate-awesome](https://github.com/andrew/ultimate-awesome) - Every awesome list on every topic, including awesome lists of awesome lists!.